 The next intake of mentees will focus on those returning to the screen industry - this could be people returning from parental leave, caring responsibilities and other long term breaks.
 We aim to start matching mentoring pairs from this intake on 1 August.

 ScreenSkills is also creating a mentoring community of best practice across all sectors of the screen industry in the UK, drawing together mentoring activity delivered by a wide variety of organisations and charities.
 To find out more about some of these mentoring schemes and programmes have a look at our community of best practice page.
 These organisations run a variety of initiatives – mentoring schemes as well as schemes (e.g. trainee programmes) that have a mentoring element.

 If you are considering being a mentee or a mentor, you can click here to download our Why be a mentor? guidance (PDF) or here to download our Why be a mentee? guidance (PDF).
 Take a look at these documents to get an overview of what to expect, and what is expected of you.

 The ScreenSkills Mentoring Network will run until March 2022.
-We will be recruiting mentors throughout that period.
-We will match registration of interest from mentee with though mentors in roll out targeted at addressing under-representation in the industry and skills shortages.
 You may register your interest in being a mentor or mentee at any time, but we may not be able to match you straight away.
+We will match mentoring pairs based on targeted intakes addressing under-representation in the industry and skills shortages.
 If you're ready to register your interest in finding or becoming a mentor, click the buttons below:

 If you would like to find out more about becoming part of the community of best practice, please contact firstname.lastname@example.org.